Steel and Equipment Shipping from Vietnam

 - Anchorage loading or floating crane requirement

-- Delay due to unclear loading/discharge responsibility
+- Delay due to unclear loading or discharge responsibility

 - Demurrage and waiting time exposure